CenturyLinkCloud/PublicKB/AppFog/Legacy Version 1/push-pull-and-update-commands.md

 <p>This lines out some details to how the <code>push</code>, <code>pull</code>, and <code>update</code> commands should work.</p>
 <h4>PUSH</h4>
 <h4><code>af push {app}</code></h4>
 <p>The command <code>push</code> ZIPs the content in the current directory and uploads it to the environment.
-For more information on the structure of a app, visit our <a href="/appfog/legacy%20version%201/application-configuration-using-manifest-files-and-afignore.md">Application Configuration</a> article.
+For more information on the structure of a app, visit our <a href="/appfog/legacy version 1/application-configuration-using-manifest-files-and-afignore.md">Application Configuration</a> article.
 If you have a ZIP file located within this directory, it can cause the problems lined out in the <a href="application-configuration-using-manifest-files-and-afignore.md">ZIP Files</a> section of that article.
 An example for an application called <code>user-php</code> is below.</p>
 <pre>user@localhost: ~/af/apps/my_test_php_app$ af push user-php
 Would you like to deploy from the current directory?
 [Yn]: y Detected a PHP Application, is this correct?
 [Yn]: y